Five ways to survive winter riding if you hate mud

 - A pump or BMX track (just Google for one nearby)

-2. Stay indoors and play computer games
+2. Stay indoors and give Zwift a go

-No, we're not talking about having a massive PlayStation sesh until summer.
 If you've ignored the world of turbo trainers as excruciatingly tedious and something only the keenest of beans would want to do, you'd probably have been right for a long time.

-However, cycling simulator Zwift (others are available, we like this one though) has drastically changed that, along with the latest generation of smart power trainers.
+However, Zwift (others are available, we like this one though) has drastically changed that, along with the latest generation of smart power trainers.
 Basically, you hook up your smart trainer to the Zwift software on a computer and then make your customisable virtual avatar cycle around the in-game courses.

 As the in-game gradient changes, so does the trainer's pedalling resistance and speed of your avatar - sounds weird but it's surprisingly convincing and addictive.
 Add in the fact there are loads of other people to ride past (or be passed by), groups to cycle with or even race and it's a very interactive experience, considering you're at home and stationary.